ChristianGoueguel/specProc/README.md

 library(patchwork)
 ```

-### LIBS spectra in the 375–510 nm wavelength range
+### LIBS spectrum in the 375–510 nm wavelength range

 The plot below shows a typical LIBS spectrum.
 Prominent atomic and ionic
 emission lines of Ca, Mn and Ba were identified using the [NIST spectral